BestTimesToVisit.com Logo

 Dolac Market Delights

 Immerse yourself in the vibrant atmosphere of Dolac Market, Zagreb's central open-air market.
-Sample local cheeses, cured meats, and fresh produce while engaging with friendly vendors.
-Go early in the morning for the best selection and to witness the market's bustling energy at its peak.
+Sample local cheeses, cured meats, and fresh produce while mingling with friendly vendors.
+Go early in the morning for the best selection and most authentic experience.

 Museum of Broken Relationships: A Unique Perspective

 Explore the surprisingly poignant Museum of Broken Relationships, a unique collection of donated objects and stories from past relationships.
-It's a thought-provoking and often humorous experience that offers a fresh perspective on love, loss, and memory.
-Allow ample time to fully absorb the stories and reflect on your own experiences.
+It's a thought-provoking and often humorous experience, offering a fresh take on love, loss, and memory.
+Allow ample time to read the stories.

 See all 8 things to do →